Bureau of Educational and Cultural Affairs Exchanges

 Over the course of each program, participants attend classes, seminars and leadership workshops, engage in hands-on field work, develop a deeper understanding of US culture & society, and make lasting international connections.
 Throughout their programs, SUSI groups are joined by student leaders from the University of Montana who show participants what they love about Missoula while also learning more about participants’ home countries.
 Alumni go on to become part of the Department of State's extensive International Exchange Alumni network.

-The Mansfield Center is currently offering UM graduate students a great paid opportunity to share their passions as they work with international student leaders!
+The Mansfield Center is currently seeking UM graduate students for a paid opportunity to share their passions as they work with international leaders!
+See below for information about available Graduate Teaching Assistant (GTA) positions and how to apply.

 Program: YSEALI/SUSI on Environmental Issues and Natural Resource Management

-We pay $12/hour plus expenses for trips beyond Missoula.
-Average commitment is 15-40 hours a week, depending on each GTAs availability and program need.
-For more information, contact Caitlin Sager.
-To apply, send a resume and letter of interest to Caitlin Sager at the same address.
+We pay $15/hour plus expenses for trips beyond Missoula.
+The average commitment is 15-35 hours a week, depending on availability and program need.
+To apply, please send a resume, letter of interest, and contact information for two references to Heidi Blair.

 Program: SUSI on Secondary Education and American Studies